klees/ilias-tool-ilse/README.md

 ilse example-config
 ```

-will give you a configuration that you need to adjust to your requirements.
+will give you an example configuration, which you will need to adjust to your requirements.

 ### Installation
-After you created your configuration file make **ilse** build an installation
+After you created your configuration file, make **ilse** build an installation
 from it:

 ```